-America’s changing moral, cultural and societal trajectory is disturbing to many Christians.
+America’s moral, cultural and societal trajectory is disturbing to many Christians.
 These changes are particularly worrying when they impact our children.
-Among other things, we are forced to have conversations about sexuality, pornography, and identity in a manner and on a timetable that we would not have chosen.
-News headlines once reflecting realities “out there” are now openly discussed in elementary school classroms.
+Among other things, parents are forced to have conversations about sexuality, pornography, and identity in a manner and on a timetable we likely would not have chosen.
+News headlines once reflecting realities “out there” are now openly discussed in elementary school classrooms.
 In the midst of anxiety and feelings of being overwhelmed, its good to reflect on what is true.
-When we treasure the Gods’ Word, the definite proclamation about reality, we can be at peace in the storm and give our children the gift of an unshakable and certain hope.
+When we treasure Gods’ Word—the definitive proclamation about reality—we can be at peace in the storm and give our children the gift of an unshakable and certain hope.

 To begin, here are five pieces of Good News:

 - John 10:14-15 The Good Shepherd knows his sheep, and they recognize his voice.
 They will come when he calls.
 Lost family members, friends, even those who seem hostile to the kingdom of God may find themselves listening to the call of love; a strong, kind voice above the din of lies and deception that permeate our modern lives.